gladly-team/next-firebase-auth/README.md

 ### Using the Firebase Apps

-You may want to access the Firebase admin module or Firebase JS SDK.

-To use the Firebase admin module, you can use [`getFirebaseAdmin`](#getfirebaseadmin--firebaseadmin).
-(If you prefer, you can instead choose to initialize Firebase yourself _prior_ to initializing `next-firebase-auth`.
-[Here's some example code](https://github.com/gladly-team/next-firebase-auth/discussions/61#discussioncomment-323977) with this pattern.)

-To use the Firebase JS SDK, simply import Firebase as you normally would.
+To use the Firebase admin package or Firebase JS SDK elsewhere in your app, simply import them as you normally would.

 For example:

 ```jsx
 import { getApp } from 'firebase/app'